zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/even_odd.svg" caption="*Figure N: Two plots of \\(\tau\_e I\_{cos}\\): the solid plot treats \\(\tau\_e\\) as a variable while setting the value of \\(\tau\_o\\) to a small constant, and the dashed plot does the opposite.*" >}}

-Substitution of the Taylor series expansion
+Substitution of the [Maclaurin series](https://en.wikipedia.org/wiki/Taylor_series#Trigonometric_functions) expansion

 $$ \tag{23.38}
 	\cos{z} = \sum_{n=0}^{\infin} \frac{(-1)^n}{(2 n)!} z^{2 n},